bmaltais/kohya_ss/docs/train_lllite_README.md

 If you want to generate images with a script, run `sdxl_gen_img.py`.
 You can specify the LLLite model file with `--control_net_lllite_models`.
 The dimension is automatically obtained from the model file.

 Specify the conditioning image to be used for inference with `--guide_image_path`.
 Since preprocess is not performed, if it is Canny, specify an image processed with Canny (white line on black background). `--control_net_preps`, `--control_net_weights`, and `--control_net_ratios` are not supported.

+## Credit

+I would like to thank lllyasviel, the author of ControlNet, furusu, who provided me with advice on implementation and helped me solve problems, and ddPn08, who implemented the ControlNet dataset.

 ## Sample